OctoBanon-Main/UnnamedBot/README.md

 #### Licenses
 All code of the bot licensed of GNU GPL-3.0

-Link: https://github.com/Rapptz/discord.py - Discord.py by Rapptz - MIT License
+Discord.py by Rapptz - MIT License
+discord_components by kiki7000 - MIT License